chakravala/Grassmann.jl/README.md

 # Grassmann elements and geometric algebra Λ(V)

-The Grassmann `Basis` elements `vₖ` and `wᵏ` are linearly independent vector and covector elements of `V`, while the Leibniz `Operator` elements `∂ₖ` are partial tangent derivations and `ϵᵏ` are dependent functions of the `tangent` manifold.
+The Grassmann `SubManifold` elements `vₖ` and `wᵏ` are linearly independent vector and covector elements of `V`, while the Leibniz `Operator` elements `∂ₖ` are partial tangent derivations and `ϵᵏ` are dependent functions of the `tangent` manifold.
 An element of a mixed-symmetry `TensorAlgebra{V}` is a multilinear mapping that is formally constructed by taking the tensor products of linear and multilinear maps.
 Higher `grade` elements correspond to `SubManifold` subspaces, while higher `order` function elements become homogenous polynomials and Taylor series.

-Combining the linear basis generating elements with each other using the multilinear tensor product yields a graded (decomposable) tensor `Basis` ⟨w₁⊗⋯⊗wₖ⟩, where `grade` is determined by the number of anti-symmetric basis elements in its tensor product decomposition.
+Combining the linear basis generating elements with each other using the multilinear tensor product yields a graded (decomposable) tensor `SubManifold` ⟨w₁⊗⋯⊗wₖ⟩, where `grade` is determined by the number of anti-symmetric basis elements in its tensor product decomposition.
 The algebra is partitioned into both symmetric and anti-symmetric tensor equivalence classes.
 For the oriented sets of the Grassmann exterior algebra, the parity of `(-1)^P` is factored into transposition compositions when interchanging ordering of the tensor product argument permutations.
 The symmetrical algebra does not need to track this parity, but has higher multiplicities in its indices.